Hoosier Racing Tire SCCA Super Tour

 Offering a heightened experience for both competitors and race fans, Hoosier Super Tour events include segmented timing and scoring, up to two static cameras broadcasting on-track action live at SCCA.com, a “Super Tour Radio presented by Hoosier Racing Tire” team of announcers providing consistent insight and entertainment heard at tracks or online at SCCA.com, and dedicated staffing with a series race director, administrator and technical inspector.
 Super Tour dates will also have enhanced weekend social activities.

-Hoosier Super Tour drivers earn points toward the Nationwide Points Championship.
-Only results from Hoosier Super Tour races go toward the Nationwide Points Championship.
-However, points gained at Super Tour events also count toward Conference Championships within the Conference hosting the Super Tour event.
+Hoosier Super Tour drivers earn points toward two separate point championships, the U.S. Majors Tour Conference Championships, which include other non-Hoosier Super Tour Majors events, and the Hoosier Super Tour Championship.
+Hoosier Super Tour Champions earn a free set of tires, a commemorative trophy and jacket for their achievement.
 The points structure is the same as the U.S. Majors Tour with the best six Hoosier Super Tour races, plus the Runoffs finish, going toward deciding class champions.

-The Hoosier Super Tour is also a gateway to the SCCA National Championship Runoffs being held in 2018 at Sonoma Raceway in California.
+The Hoosier Super Tour is also a gateway to the SCCA National Championship Runoffs being held in 2019 at VIRginia International Raceway.